Moira Modzelewski: Legal career

 In 2009 she presided over the courts-martial of Navy SEALs from SEAL Team 10 who were charged with beating an Iraqi captive.

-She was subsequently appointed was to serve as a Presiding Officer in Guantanamo.
+She was subsequently appointed to serve as a presiding officer in Guantanamo.
 In April 2010 she predicted she would require a year to review the secret evidence against Noor Uthman Muhammaed.

 Modzelewski joined the Navy-Marine Corps Court of Criminal Appeals in 2011 and became its Chief Judge on 6 August 2013.
 She was appointed Chief Judge of the Navy after the retirement of Christian L. Reismeier on 1 July 2015.

-Modzelewski retired from active duty on 12 July 2018.
-She was succeeded as Chief Judge of the Navy by Charles N. Purnell II.
+Retiring from active duty in on 12 July 2018, she was succeeded as Chief Judge of the Navy by Charles N. Purnell II.

 Personal

 Modzelewski is the daughter of Navy physician John Joseph "Jack" Dempsey (26 June 1925 – 1 August 2004) and retired Navy nurse Joan Louise Barron Dempsey (9 March 1926 – 20 January 2001).
 She has three sisters and one brother.

 Modzelewski is married to retired Navy officer Stephen Anthony Modzelewski Jr. They were married on 7 January 1989 in Norfolk, Virginia.
 The couple have three sons and one daughter.